MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 ---
 title: New Power Automate experience (preview)
-description: Get a preview of the new Power Automate simplified experience to work with flows and templates. ms.custom: "" ms.date: 12/14/2022 ms.suite: ""
+description: Get a preview of the new Power Automate experience to work with flows and templates. ms.custom: "" ms.date: 12/14/2022 ms.suite: ""